 2.1 Approval & certification of software medical devices (MDR)

-Here we provide a holistic overview of all aspects of the approval process for software as a medical device (SaMD).
+Here we provide a holistic overview of all aspects of the approval of Software as a Medical Device (SaMD).

 2.2 IEC 62304: Software life cycle processes for medical devices

-IEC 62304 is probably the most important standard for developing software-based medical devices.
+IEC 62304 is arguably the most important standard for the development of software medical devices.
 But how exactly can it be put into practice, and can it be combined with agile development?

 2.3 ISO 13485 – Guidance on requirements and content